nvpro-samples/gl_vk_bk3dthreaded/README.md

+# DEPRECATED

+This sample is from earlier versions of the Vulkan API and we do not recommend it anymore.

 # Vulkan & OpenGL & Command-list Sample using "Thread-Workers"

 With the official release of Vulkan, NVIDIA and the "Devtech-Proviz" Team released new samples on [professional graphics repository](https://github.com/nvpro-samples).